-Guidelines for Studio Production Directors, Stage Managers, Crew, and Actors

-Casts for Studio productions are determined through the department's regular season auditions.
-Upon being cast students have the option to take Production Practicum THEA 5080 for 1-3 credit hours.
-The instructor will determine the number of credit hours the student is allowed to register for based on the number of clock-hours the performance is estimated to require, with each credit hour being equivalent to 45 clock-hours.
+Guidelines for Studio Production Directors, Stage Managers, Crew, and Actors the performance is estimated to require, with each credit hour being equivalent to 45 clock-hours.
 Hence, if the performance will require 45 hours of work or more, the student can receive 1 credit; if it requires 90 hours or more, the student can receive 2 credits; if it requires at least 135 credits or more, the student can receive 3 credits.
 (The student may elect to register for fewer than the maximum number of hours allowable.)
 Any show credit must be taken during the semester of the work or the one immediately following.
 The director serves as professor of record and is responsible for determining assignments.
 If a guest or graduate student director is involved, students may contact a professor in the appropriate area who will serve as teacher of record.